HumanAgainstMachine/WindowsLab/README.md

     ***Disclaimer***: you are responsible for handling security issues.
 For instance, the *Main computer* should only be accessible to you, and the *PSAdmin* password should be known exclusively by you.

 ## Installation
+Install [WinLabAdmin](https://www.powershellgallery.com/packages/WinLabAdmin/0.0.1) from PowerShell Gallery.

 You need to install the module only on the ***Main computer***.

 1. Log in to ***PSAdmin*** account
-2. Clone the repository
-3. Rename `config.json.example` in `config.json`
-4. Update `config.json` with lab computer names in your lab, disregarding Mac Addresses at this step.
-5. Open the PS terminal in the `WindLabAdmin` folder and launch `Import-Module -Name .\WinLabAdmin`
+2. `PS> Install-Module -Name WinLabAdmin`
+3. Close and reopen the terminal and aunch `get-command -Module WinLabAdmin`
+4. Follow instructions to set `config.json`

-Close and reopen the terminal.
+Close and reopen the terminal again.
 Then, launch `get-command -Module WinLabAdmin`.
 If the module has been installed correctly, you should see the list of cmdlets.

-## Available cmdlets
+## List of cmdlets

 `Copy-ToLabUserDesktop`
 `Disconnect-AnyUser`